Other parts of this series:

 So, it takes a strong leader to shift mindset and recognize that old ways of doing things––despite success in the past––may not be the way forward if an organisation wants to thrive in today’s disrupted and constantly evolving world.

 My discussion with Neil Garton, Head of Customer Relationship Management at Royal Bank of Scotland, expanded on this notion further.
 To Neil, agility is where collaboration meets efficiency.
-Where traditional approaches to project development and delivery would happen out of sight and then brought to leadership only once fully baked.
-Agile requires us to show our work and continually iterate, so we can get to market faster.
+Where traditional approaches to project development and delivery would happen out of sight and then brought to leadership once fully baked, agile requires us to show our work and continually iterate, so we can get to market faster.
 Neil points to Formula One pit crews as an analogy.
 20-30 years ago, it would take twenty seconds to change a tire.
 Now it takes under two seconds.
 The faster you move, the further ahead you are in the race to the customer.
 It doesn’t happen overnight but requires iteration and learning from one’s experience to improve further and create constant innovation.

 It is this continual iteration that tends to expand the delivery window, helping organizations get products to customers in less time than it has taken in the past—which customers want and appreciate, given today’s pace of change and changing customer demands.